Prism complexes: Abstract

 \section{Abstract}

 A prism is the product space $\Delta \times I$ where $\Delta$ is a 2-simplex and $I$ is a closed interval.
 As an analogue of simplicial complexes, we introduce prism complexes and show that every compact $3$-manifold has a prism complex structure.
 We call a prism complex special if each interior horizontal edge lies in four prisms, each boundary horizontal edge lies in two prisms and no horizontal face lies on the boundary.
-We give a criteria for existence of horizontal surfaces in (possibly non-orientable) Seifert fibered spaces.
-Using this we show that a compact 3-manifold admits a special prism complex structure if and only if it is a Seifert fibered space with non-empty boundary, a Seifert fibered space with a non-empty collection of surfaces in its exceptional set or a closed Seifert fibered space with Euler number zero.
-So in particular, a compact $3$-manifold with boundary is a Seifert fibered space if and only if it has a special prism complex structure.
+We give a criteria for existence of horizontal surfaces in (possibly non-orientable) Seifert fiber spaces.
+Using this we show that a compact 3-manifold admits a special prism complex structure if and only if it is a Seifert fiber space with non-empty boundary, a Seifert fiber space with a non-empty collection of surfaces in its exceptional set or a closed Seifert fiber space with Euler number zero.
+So in particular, a compact $3$-manifold with boundary is a Seifert fiber space if and only if it has a special prism complex structure.